The best water filter for trail running will be effective, compact, and easy to carry. Photo: iRunFar/Eszter Horanyi

 Cons:

-We love the Sawyer Mini Water Filtration System for trail running because it’s inexpensive and ultra-lightweight.
-At just 40 grams, it’s one of the lightest filtration systems on the market and the lightest in this guide.
+We love the Sawyer Mini Water Filtraton System for trail running because it’s inexpensive and ultra-lightweight.
+With a field weight of just 57 grams, it’s on par with the lightest filters in this guide.
 It’s also the least expensive, and at one point, it was probably one of the most popular water filtration systems among trail runners.
-Even with many other options, this filtration system remains a favorite for trail runners and through hikers because it can be cleaned by backflushing the filter with the included syringe.
-This makes it last longer than many of the filters that attach directly to soft flasks and don’t have a backwashing option.
+Even with many other options, this filtration system remains a favorite for trail runners and thru-hikers because it can be cleaned by backflushing the filter using the included syringe.
+This makes it last longer than many of the filters that attach directly to soft flasks and don’t have a mechanical backwashing option, although this can be done reasonably well by simply blowing back through a filter.

-This filter can also be used in-line with a bladder.
-If you prefer to carry a bladder instead of soft flasks when you run, this is a great filtration option as you can simply fill up your bladder with the filter attached to the hose and keep running.
+You can also use this filter in-line with a bladder.
+If you prefer to carry a bladder instead of soft flasks when you run, this is a great filtration option, as you can simply fill up your bladder with the filter attached to the hose and keep running.

 Shop the Sawyer Mini Water Filtration System